muhmud/qsh/README.md

 * `QSH_EDITOR` - The editor you are going to be using, which defaults to `$VISUAL`
 * `QSH_EXECUTE_DELAY` - Artificial delay put in to allow the SQL client to accept new queries; defaults to 0.1 seconds.
 Shouldn't need changing, unless you experience issues with query execution

-## Restrictions
+## Using SSH

-You won't be able to get qsh to work when the editor is running locally and the SQL client is on a remote server, i.e. within an SSH session..
-If you need to do this, do one of the following:
+To work with servers over SSH, you should install qsh on your remote host and start tmux in your SSH session.
+You won't, however, be able to get qsh to work when the editor is running locally and the SQL client is on a remote server, i.e. running over an SSH connection.

-* Connect to the database server using your local client tools installation by specifying host, port, etc.
-* If that is not possible due to network constraints, use port forwarding to get around them
-* Install qsh on the server and run a remote tmux session

 ## Exit